Use-case descriptions

 Postconditions: AAC game is playable without a visible command history.

-Triggering Event: Steven is experimenting with API speech input.
+Triggering Event: Developer is testing new commands through API speech input.

 Preconditions: Game is in a state that accepts gameplay commands; microphone is active.